jibaiga0/MDnotes/LearnJSProperly/week2/week204codecademy.md

 snoopy.bark();
 ```
 The above code set a `Dog()` constructor/class.
 Create a dog called buddy, and teach it to bark.
 But since we didn't teach snoopy to bark, the `snoopy.bark()` method will not work!
-To make all dogs bark after the creation of the constructor, we can use `prototype`:
+To make all dogs bark after the creation of the constructor, we can use `prototype`: (`OBJECT.prototype.METHODNAME`)
 ```
 function Dog(breed){
     this.breed = breed;